savonet/book/installation.md

 Package names are of the form: `liquidsoap-<commit>` or `liquidsoap-<branch>`. _commit_ is an identifier for the last modification and _branch_ are used to develop features (the default branch being named `master`).
-For instance, to install the latest `master` on, you can do:
+For instance, to install the latest `master`, you can do:

 ```
-sudo apt-get install liquidsoap-master
+sudo apt install liquidsoap-master
 ```

 ### MacOS

-No binaries are provided for MacOS, you should build from source (see below).
+No binaries are provided for MacOS, the preferred method is opam (see above).

 ### Windows